t9tieanh/freeclassroom_/README.md

 ## 🚀 Getting Started

+### Running Locally

-To run the project locally, follow these steps:
+To run the project locally without Docker, follow these steps:

 1. **Clone the Repository**:
    ```bash